Joe2k/PS-Companion/README.md

 -   To download the sheet in CSV form, go to File->Download -> Comma separated Values (.csv)
 -   Now you are ready to upload it in the [Fill station preferences page](http://psd.bits-pilani.ac.in/Student/StudentStationPreference.aspx)

-__For Best results, use Google sheets__
+**For Best results, use Google sheets**

 [Note: If you are using librecalc then save csv with just comma as the separator as the default is comma+tab.
 Or best avoid using Librecalc]

 ## DISCLAIMER:

 -   We arent collecting any information.
 Your tokens, credentials and CSV file is not taken.
 The CSV file is processed at frontend.
 -   **We have tested the extension a lot, and it works for most/all people.
 But in anycase please download your pref list form PSMS homepage, and recheck if the order is right.
-We are arent responisble if anything goes wrong.
+We aren't responisble if anything goes wrong.
+We are just trying to make your lives easier.
 So please please please recheck your order from the download button on PSMS homepage under "component status"**
+-   In case you face any difficulties please don't hesitate to text any one of us :)

 ## 🎓 Usage